ritik1234-byte/git-demo/README.md

 # git-demo
-we are trying to use github.
+we are trying to use github &amp git.